soul268/web-reloader/README.md

 # NAME

-WebReloader is JavaScript library that loads parts of web page via ajax.
+WebReloader is JavaScript library that loads parts of web page.

 # DOCUMENTATION